ecnu-oslab/ecnu-oslab-up/projects/linux/malloc/README.md

 ## Hand In

 * Source file `mem.c`
-* Makefile which builds the memory allocation library.
+* `Makefile` which builds the memory allocation library.
+* DO NOT submit \*.o \*.so or any binary files.

-## Grading
+## Testing & Grading

+To test your library, you should write a bunch of programs that use the library.
+To make your life easier, we've already done that for you.
+You can also add your own tests: all you need to do is to add your C source files in `tests/src/` and then provide corresponding `.run` files in `tests/` (and possibly `.out` and `.err` if required).
+See original tests as examples.

+Run `test-libmem.sh` to test your library.

 Your implementation will be graded on functionality.
 However, we will also be comparing the performance of each of your projects, so try to be efficient!